redis/redis-doc/commands/rpoplpush.md

 processed.

-Another process (that we call _Helper_), can monitor the backup list to check for timed out entries to repush against the main queue.
+Another process (that we call _Helper_), can monitor the backup list to check for timed out entries to re-push against the main queue.

 ## Design pattern: server-side O(N) list traversal